teleport-kube-agent Chart Reference

 log.format

-sets the output type for the Teleport process.
+log.format sets the log output format for the Teleport process.

 log.extraFields